Wings of Controversy: Are Australia's Flying Insects Pests or Beneficial bugs

 Butterflies and Moths: Various species of butterflies, such as the Dainty Swallowtail and Common Brown Butterfly, can be found across eastern Australia.

 Beetles: Many beetle species can fly, although they are not always observed doing so.
-Dung beetles introduced in the 1970's have been instrumental in managing cattle dung.
+Dung beetles introduced in the 1970s have played a crucial role in managing cattle dung.
 They bury the dung underground, turning it into fertiliser and aerating the soil.

 Dragonflies and Damselflies: These predatory insects are often seen near water bodies